This easy-to-make Homemade Curry Powder provides warm and rich flavors, and it is perfect for adding to your favorite dishes!

 Storing Suggestions

-- If you can not use all the spice mix in a month, keep some at room temperature and place the rest in the fridge.
-You can also store all the masala in the fridge to save it fresher for longer.
+If you can not use all the spice mix in a month, keep some at room temperature and place the rest in the fridge.
+You can also store all the masala in the fridge to keep it fresher for longer.

 Helpful Tips

-- Spices: Use spices of the best quality and fresh as possible for the aromatic and flavorful Curry Powder.
-Make sure not to burn the spices; otherwise, the masala will become bitter.
+Spices: For aromatic and flavorful curry powder, use spices of the best quality and freshest possible.
+Do not burn the spices; otherwise, the masala will become bitter.

 More Homemade Masala